 You might be considered to be innocent if you show care and diligence.
 As such, it is not enough to simply not intend to cheat in this way.
 One must also have not demonstrated any negligence, or a lack of due care and attention.
 Therefore, then one might say that no ethics have been violated.
 Nevertheless, plagiarism is complex and so it is very difficult to prove whether a person has been negligent or not.

 Plagiarism: Intellectual Theft?

 What plagiarism essentially is then is intellectual theft.
 It is not just the theft of such property that is the issue.
 It is also the moral harm of not damaging other people’s reputation.
-Thus, avoiding plagiarism is all about exercising academic and artistic integrity.
+Thus, avoiding plagiarism is knowing about the ethics of plagiarism and exercising academic and artistic integrity.
 Achieving this requires following a number of rules, which range from the very simple, to the more complex.
 These rules include:

 (1) not submitting work that has been done by somebody else,

 (2) not misleading the reader and including false information, and

 (3) not omitting any references or credits that should be included to mark the work or ideas of somebody else.